Trans women can use herbal estrogens and progesterones with a medical provider to:

 - You can take these herbs all at once if that is easier for you to remember.

-- However, because maca increases energy and hops have a mild sedative effect, I recommend taking maca in the morning and hops before bed.
+- However, because maca increases energy and hops have a mild sedative effect, you might try taking maca in the morning and hops before bed.